jasoncortese/fast-inverse-square-root/PITCHME.md

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">Square root.
 Here, instead of an iteration of Newton's method, we've created a secondary function to which we pass the original number and the first-order approximation.</i></div>
 @snapend

-@snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">Note, the different magic number we use in the second-order method, a result of doing fast division here rather than fast root extraction.</div>
-@snapend

 @snap[midpoint span-60 text-05]